worldmaking/digm5010/index.md

 Register for a free account on [codepen](https://codepen.io), and create your first sketch-study

 **Make:** Mutate [the code we build in class](https://codepen.io/grrrwaaa/pen/bGRgJMr?editors=0010).
 Can you bring in more behaviour that extends or mutates drawings using the space and time of the mouse, as Maeda indicated?
 Can you "create a parametric drawing that illustrates repetition, variety, or rhythm"?
 Or can you introduce randomness in a way that increases interest?
 (What is an interesting random program?)

+One of Maeda's students -- [Golan Levin](http://www.flong.com) -- now professor at Carnegie Mellon University, and a key figure in the Art & Code community.
+His [Masters's thesis](http://www.flong.com/texts/publications/thesis/) focused specifically on the creation of audiovisual instruments, responding directly to Maeda's project.
+For example, look at Curly and [Yellowtail](http://www.flong.com/texts/reports/report_yellowtail/).

 **Read:** [Braitenberg, Valentino.
 Vehicles: Experiments in synthetic psychology.
 MIT press, 1986.]()